corda/corda/docs/source/creating-a-cordapp.rst

     ./gradlew install

 This will publish corda-$version.jar, finance-$version.jar, core-$version.jar and node-$version.jar to the
-group com.r3corda.
+group net.corda.
 You can now depend on these as you normally would a Maven dependency.

 Gradle Plugins for Cordapps
 ===========================